interplinternet/boopo/readme.md

 See quad-notes.

-### Update to main module:<a id="orgheadline5"></a>
+### Update to main module:<a id="orgheadline7"></a>

 I have to change the big-bang function to update the quadtree.
-I can see two options here right off the bat: We refactor the module so that the quadtree is now the defining data structure, instead of the game struct.
-I'm not sure how I'll modify the quadtree module so that it doesn't just toss away player information (since it just uses entity, a supertype).
-The other option is two insert the quadtree as an additional field to the game struct.
-This feels redudant, since we'll be carrying along all the player and turret information in both the game struct AND the quadtree.
+I can see two options here right off the bat:

+1. We refactor the module so that the quadtree is now the defining data structure, instead of the game struct.

+    -   I'm not sure how I'll modify the quadtree module so that it doesn't just toss away player information (since it just uses entity, a supertype).
--   **Status:** I made the quadtree a secondary data structure, it's carried along in the field of the game-struct.
-I'll have to look at this more closely.
-Right now it's VERY slow to move around the screen.
-    -   Whoops!
-It runs super slow because it recalculates the quad-tree every tick, instead of when objects move.
+    -   To move the player you have to walk the quadtree until you find them, and then you have to update them.
+That's a little inefficient.

+2. Insert the quadtree as an additional field to the game struct.

+    -   This feels redudant, since we'll be carrying along all the player and turret information in both the game struct AND the quadtree.
+If I do it this way though, I can just use `set!` to update the player when they move, and that change will automatically be reflected in the quadtree instead of having to walk the quadtree to update the player's direction and movement.

-### Multiple insertions into a quadtree<a id="orgheadline6"></a>
+### Multiple insertions into a quadtree<a id="orgheadline8"></a>

 I could add support for inserting multiple items during one walk (instead of having to walk the tree once per insertion) by using a folding or accumulated function.
 The accumulator represents the tree so far, and the function consumes an arbitrary list of things to insert.
 Every node you check if any entity fits into a child-node and insert it appropriately.

-### Rectangles vs. Square quad<a id="orgheadline7"></a>
+### Rectangles vs. Square quad<a id="orgheadline9"></a>

 Note, I'm going to have to reconfigure the quadtree module to use rectangles instead of squares.
 The ship is rectangle, and the obstacles on the map are also rectang

-## Entity<a id="orgheadline9"></a>
+## Entity<a id="orgheadline11"></a>

 `(entity Posn Number Number)`
 in `(entity coord width height`